Branded QR codes for solopreneurs — when DIY pays off

 You're a one-person business — consultant, coach, freelancer, micro-agency, e-commerce store, podcaster, whatever.
 You hand out QR codes on business cards, on packaging, on your website, in client deliverables.
 The default approach is to dump your URL into a free generator (qr-code-monkey, free-qr.com, the one built into your phone) and print whatever comes out.
 It works.
 It scans.
 But it's leaving real leverage on the table — branding leverage, data leverage, and trust leverage that compounds over time.

 This post covers when a branded QR code earns its keep for a solopreneur, the difference between DIY-with-style and SaaS-branded versus full whitelabel, the realistic cost-benefit math, and the workflow that makes the whole thing cheap and repeatable.
 By the end you should know whether your one-person operation belongs in the "default generator is fine" camp or the "your brand is bleeding revenue every time you scan a generic QR" camp.
+If you're running QR work for paying clients rather than for yourself, the agency side of the same problem is covered in branded QR codes for agency clients — what they're worth.

 When a branded QR earns its keep